wo3kie/server/README.md

 make SSL=1

 ## Tutorial
-Please find './tutorial' directory with a detailed description how to create your own server and how to run it.
+Please find './tutorial/server' directory with a detailed description how to create your
+own server and how to run it.

+Inside './tutorial/extension' you can find a description how to create your own server's
+extension.

 ## Content
 - core - basic framework to create server, connection and task